Manage Livepatch configurations at scale with Landscape

 To complete this tutorial, you will need a machine running Ubuntu Pro.
 If you are not running Ubuntu Pro, any other supported Ubuntu LTS will work, provided it has the following:

-Anyone can use Ubuntu Advantage for Infrastructure for free on up to 3 machines.
+Anyone can use Ubuntu Pro for free on up to 5 machines.

-Customers with larger needs can mix and match Ubuntu Advantage Essential, Standard, and Advanced subscription types within one Ubuntu Advantage account.
-All Ubuntu Advantage subscriptions come with Livepatch and Landscape on-premises.
+Customers with larger needs can mix and match Ubuntu Pro subscriptions with and without support for server and desktop, within one account.
+All Ubuntu Pro subscriptions include Livepatch and Landscape.

-Visit ubuntu.com/advantage to create or sign in to your Ubuntu One account, and obtain an Ubuntu Advantage for Infrastructure subscription that matches your needs.
+Visit ubuntu.com/pro/subscribe to create or sign in to your Ubuntu One account, and obtain an Ubuntu Pro token.

-Your UA token is used to connect the UA client you have installed on your machines to your Ubuntu Advantage for Infrastructure subscription.
+Your Ubuntu Pro token is used to connect the Pro Client (installed on your machines) to your Ubuntu Pro subscription.

-Let’s first check whether we have already attached our UA token to the UA client by running:
+Let’s first check whether we have already attached our Pro token to Pro Client by running:

 SERVICE AVAILABLE DESCRIPTION